We caught up with James Gray, Founder of Barista & Co. Find out how they’re ‘doing it right’ with their sustainable coffee.

 How has the Covid 19 pandemic affected Barista & Co?

 I think we have been one of the lucky ones as coffee consumption at home has increased in a big way.
-We had to put our new speciality coffee offer for offices on hold but it has given us time to refine our offer and we have ended up launching something much better than we would have.
+We had to put our new speciality coffee offer for offices on hold but it has given us time to refine our offer.
+We have ended up launching something much better than we would have.
 Sadly our coffee shop customers have been hit very hard and I encourage everyone to get back into their favourite coffee shop.

 What future plans does Barista & Co have?

 This year we launch in the US and we are trialling international websites.
-Hong Kong is going to be our first one in Asia which I’m excited to see develop, all planned and developed without a face to face meeting which has kept our air travel down and helped the environment.
+Hong Kong is going to be our first one in Asia which I’m excited to see develop.
+That is because it was all planned and developed without a face to face meeting.
+By doing so, it kept our air travel down and helped the environment.
 Find out more about Barista & Co.

 Learn more about making the switch to Once Used Cardboard Boxes.